 MP for North Devon

-Ian Roome is the Liberal Democrat MP for North Devon, elected in 2024.
-He currently serves on the Defence Committee and the Select Committee on the Armed Forces Bill, indicating a focus on defence issues.
+Ian Roome is a Liberal Democrat MP for North Devon, elected on 4 July 2024.
+He currently serves on the Defence Committee (since 28 October 2024) and on the Select Committee on the Armed Forces Bill (since 9 February 2026), reflecting a focus on defence and security.

-Declared interests include ongoing paid employment and other earnings, plus gifts, benefits and hospitality from UK sources.
+Declared financial interests include multiple earnings from employment (three entries) and ongoing paid employment (three entries), and one entry for gifts, benefits or hospitality from UK sources.

 Generated 21 February 2026